 Why is it difficult for the public to identify disinformation?

 Social media news stories often contain both factual and false elements, which serve to bypass natural filters for detecting disinformation.
-It has been suggested that social media has been intentionally designed to sidetracks users from their usual discernment.
+It has been suggested that social media has been intentionally designed to sidetrack users from their usual discernment.

 Lack of clarity in defining disinformation, what some consider to be disinformation others regard as legitimate speech.